filip-769/searchbit/README.md

 To solve this, you can do 2 things:
 1) Decrease the default wait delay in config.json
-2) Turn off slow engines (usually baidu and yacy) in config.json This can also be because of slow internet.
+2) Turn off slow engines (usually baidu and yacy) in config.json

+This can also be caused by slow internet connection.

 ## Captcha
 This can be solved by using proxies.